 Last week we ran our first coronavirus helpline live recruitment marketing Q&A on Twitter, hosted by Vickie Collinge and Dan Stobbs, who answered all the marketing, PR and social media questions you tweeted in to us.

-Whilst we might all be conducting 'business as normal', the current global situation is far from it.
+Whilst we might all be conducting 'business as normal', the global situation continues to be far from it.
 Working remotely is possibly something you've always dreamt of under different circumstances but this reality is more challenging.
 One of the key things we've learnt though is that, locked in our homes as we might be, and difficult as it may be to navigate, life does not stop, and recruitment cannot afford to wait this one out.
 So, what do you do?

 The last few weeks have certainly been trying times for many of us.
 As most of the world goes into ‘lockdown’ in an attempt to tackle the coronavirus pandemic, and the news is inundated with statistics and updates of cases, it can be difficult to remain positive.
 However, during tough times we see many cases of community support emerge – and there are many of them we should celebrate during this period of difficulty.
 Here are five uplifting stories which have surfaced from this time of crisis which will help put a smile on your face.